 Buying with someone else

-If the person you’re buying with has a Lifetime ISA, they can use their savings and government bonus too.
+If the person you’re buying with has a Lifetime ISA, you can both use your savings and government bonus.

-If you have a Lifetime ISA and a Help to Buy ISA, you can only use the government bonus from one of them to buy your first home.
+If you have a Help to Buy ISA as well as a Lifetime ISA, you can only use the government bonus from one of them to buy your first home.

 You can transfer money from a Help to Buy ISA to a Lifetime ISA.
 If you transfer money from a Lifetime ISA to a Help to Buy ISA you’ll have to pay the 25% withdrawal charge.

 Saving for later life

 You can take your savings out of a Lifetime ISA when you’re 60 or over.

 You’ll pay a 25% charge if you withdraw money or transfer the Lifetime ISA to another type of ISA before 60.

 If you die your Lifetime ISA ends on the date of your death.
 There’s no charge to withdraw the funds or assets from your account.

 A Lifetime ISA is one of a number of ways to save for later life.